 ¶17.
 And another angel came out of the temple that is in heaven, he, too, having a sharp sickle.

-18. And another angel came out from the altar, who had authority over fire, and he shouted with a loud shout to the one who held the sharp sickle, saying, “Put in your sharp sickle, and gather the clusters of the vine of the earth, for her grapes are ripe.”
+18. And another angel came out from the altar, having authority over fire, and he shouted with a loud shout to the one who held the sharp sickle, saying, “Put in your sharp sickle, and gather the clusters of the vine of the earth, for her grapes are ripe!”

-19. And the angel thrust his sickle toward the earth and gathered the vine of the earth and cast it into the great wine-press of the wrath of God,
+19. And the angel thrust his sickle into the earth, and gathered the vine of the earth, and cast it into the great winepress of the wrath of God.

 ¶1.
-Then I saw another sign in heaven, great and marvelous: seven angels having the seven last plagues, because in them is the wrath of God completed.
+And I saw another sign in heaven, great and marvelous: seven angels having the Seven Last Plagues, for in them is the wrath of God completed.

 ¶2.
-And I saw something like a sea of transparent glass mingled with fire, and those who overcome the Beast, and his image, and the number of his name standing on the glassy sea, holding harps from God.
+And I saw something like a sea of transparent glass mingled with fire, and those who overcame the Beast and his image and the number of his name standing on the glassy sea, holding harps from God.

-4. Lord, who dares not fear and glorify your name?
-For that you alone are holy, all nations will come and worship before you, for your righteous acts have been revealed.”
+Lord, and glorify your name?
+For you alone are holy!
+All nations will come and bow before you, for your righteous ways have been revealed.”

 ¶5.
 Then, after these things, I looked, and the temple of the tabernacle of witness in heaven was opened,

-6.and out of the temple came the seven angels who were holding the seven plagues; they were clothed with clean and bright linen and gold sashes around their chests.
+6.and out of the temple came the seven angels who had charge of the Seven Plagues, clothed with clean, bright linen, and girded around their chests with gold sashes.

-7. And one of the four living beings gave to the seven angels seven golden vials filled with the wrath of God who lives forever and ever.
+7. And one of the four living creatures gave to the seven angels seven golden vials filled with the wrath of God who lives forever and ever.

 ¶1.
-Then I heard a loud voice speaking from the temple to the seven angels, “Go and pour out upon the earth the seven vials of the wrath of God.”
+Then I heard a loud voice from the temple saying to the seven angels, “Go, and pour out the Seven Vials of the wrath of God onto the earth!”

 ¶2.
-And the first went and poured out his vial upon the earth, and it became a foul and painful sore upon the people who have the mark of the Beast and those who worship his image.
+And the first went and poured out his vial onto the earth, and it became a foul and painful sore on the people who have the mark of the Beast and who worship his image.

 ¶3.
-And the second angel poured out his vial into the sea, and it became blood as from a dead man, and every living soul that was in the sea died.
+And the second angel poured out his vial onto the sea, and it became blood as from a dead man, and every living soul that was in the sea died.

 ¶4.
 And the third poured out his vial into the rivers and the fountains of waters, and they became blood.